lundqvistr/manual_medfak_research_data/manual.md

 Depending on the software, the creation of syntax can be more or less straightforward, but it can always be done.
 Put in another way, one reason, along with several others, why we would not recommend use of spreadsheets for more systematic statistical work is that there is not any simple way to run such software with syntax.

 ### The raw data file
-The original datafiles containg raw data should be kept raw, i e unchanged, preferably also in some other folder than files cleaned files and/or files with new derived variables.
-It could also be set as write protected.
+The original datafiles containg raw data should be kept raw, i e unchanged, preferably also in some other folder than cleaned files and/or files with new derived variables.
+Raw data files could also be write protected as an extra countermeasure against possible errors.

 ### How should additions and corrections to data files be made?
-It is easier to say how aditions and changes should _not_ be made: avoid manual changes in the datafiles.
-Such changes seldom leave any trace, and it could become impossible to  to understand what changes have beeen.
+It is easier to say how additions and changes should _not_ be made: avoid manual changes in the datafiles.
+Such changes seldom leave any trace, and it could become impossible to  to understand what changes have been made.
 A better approach is to use scripts/syntax.
 If scripts are not used, then all such changes should be clearly documented in a log book.

 It is also good practice to make changes in new copies of the file rather than keeping one single file, see [Version control](#version-control).